tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 _Case 2_

 The Ad was NOT detected by the content-script.
 Here we need to debug the parsing code (/src/js/adn/parser.js) to figure out where it is failing.
-You can use the debugger to do this, but it may also be useful to turn on the vAPI.debugAdParsing flag on whichever platform you are using (either in platform/chromium/vapi-client.js OR platform/firefox/vapi-client.js).
+You can use the debugger to do this, but it may also be useful to turn on the 'netLogging' flag in core.js.
 For more details about how parser works, and a guideline of what the log messages mean, please check: [#how-does-parserjs-work).

 -----------
 #### How do I debug a text-ad that is being hidden, but not found?